WendyOkoli/AltSchool-Cloud-Assignment/Second_Semester_Exam/README.md

 ```

 A snippet of the script below

 ![myLAMP.sh](/Second_Semester_Exam/Images/myLAMP.sh.png)

 iii.
 I created an Ansible playbook - `myLAMP.yml` to execute my `myLAMP.sh` script on my slave machine.
-I also added a cron job task that checks the uptime of the server every 12am to the playbook.
+I also added a cron job task that checks the uptime of the server every 12 am to the playbook.

 ```
 ---
 - hosts: 192.168.56.33